jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_indexdistribution.md

 ---
 title: Index Distribution Chart
 last_updated: July 29, 2016
-summary: ""
+summary: "When a single index is selected in the Indexes grid above, the Index Distribution chart shows the index distribution histogram for the selected index."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_chart_indexdistribution.html
 id: Databases2_Indexes_Stats.IndexStatsChart
 folder: ConnectSQLServer
 ---

-<note type="note">The Index Distribution chart does not apply to SQL Server 2000.</note>

-When a single index is selected in the Indexes grid above, the **Index Distribution chart** shows the index distribution histogram for the selected index.

 When SQL Server collects statistics on an index for use in determining the indexes usefulness for resolving queries, it samples the data in the index and produces a histogram of the key values found.